-It may be nestled in North London but Little Venice certainly reminds me of the canals of Amsterdam and Venice (I guess the clue was really in the name).
+It may be nestled in North London but Little Venice certainly reminds us of the canals of Amsterdam and Venice (we guess the clue was really in the name).

 Taking a boat ride along the river is a great opportunity to capture one of London’s most unique neighbourhoods – not to mention providing a beautiful backdrop for your secret London Instagram photos, particularly with all of the stunning coloured narrow boats moored along the tow paths.

 Columbia Road Flower Market